hyu-iot/federated-learning/README.md

   * `model`: `[string]`, Path to root model directory.
 Defaults to `./models`.

 * `visualization`: Nested options for visualization options.
-* "only_visualization" : false,
   * `only_visualization`: `[null/path]`, Option to skip training and only do visualization.
 If you do not want to turn on this option, enter `null`.
 This option is related to the command line option `--vis`, and it is defaultly `null`.
 To activate it, you must pass the path of the `result.csv` file.
   * `model`: `["model.model_name"]`, Models to compare.
 It must only contain the model names from `model`'s `model_name` option.
 Single or multiple models are available.
   * `strategy`: `["strategy"]`, Strategies to compare.
 It must only contains strategies from `strategy` option.
 Single or multiple strategies are available.
   * `metrics`: `["loss", "accuracy", "f1-score", "precision", "recall"]`,  Metrics to visualize.
 Single or multiple metrics are available.

-# Custom Datasets and Models
-Custom datasets and custom models are appliable for test.

-### Custom Dataset
-The framework allows user to use their own dataset for simulation by putting the path of your dataloaders into the `config.json`.

-Right now, there are some rules to follow.
-* The file of custom dataloaders should be a dictionary type, which has `trainloader`, `testloader`, and `dl_clients` as a key.
-Each value of the corresponding key should be a dataloader for centralized training, a dataloader for testing, and a list of dataloaders that represents the dataloader of each FL client, respectively.

-### Custom Models
-The only thing to train and test your model is to put the path of your `custom_model.py` into the `config.json`.
-However, there are some rules to follow.
-* File name of the `.py` must be `custom_model.py`
-* The main class name must be `CustomModel`
-* The user must match the input channels and output number labels in their own model.
-The framework cannot automatically do this.
-For example, if you are using CIFAR-10 dataset which has 3 input channels and 10 labels, you must apply it to your own model.

-Use the provided example [`custom_model.py`](models/custom_model.py) for reference.